CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/data/execute-data-command/execute-data-command-block-1.md

 - [Connection String][Connection Strings] - must be provided in order to connect to a data source.
 The [Connection String][Connection Strings] is formatted differently depending on the type of data source that is being connected to, please see [Working with Data Sources][] for more information.

-For a list of currently supported connection details, please see [IConnectionDetails][]
+For a list of currently supported connection details, please see [ConnectionDetails][]

 Note it is recommended to use a [Variable][] for [Connection Details][Connection Details Property] when it will be used across multiple Execute Command blocks, as using a variable will allow for reuse of the same connection.
 Using a [Literal][] to set the Connection Details will cause the connection to only be used once.